denispaul2406/IndiaLawAI/README.md

 ### 1. Set Up Environment Variables

-Create a `.env.local` file in the root of the project with the following variables:
+Create a `.env` file in the root of the project with the following variables:

 ```env
 # Firebase Configuration